grafana/agent/docs/windows.md

 ## Overview

 The installer will install Grafana Agent into the default directory `C:\Program Files (x86)\Grafana Agent`.
-The [windows_exporter](https://github.com/grafana/windows_exporter) can be enabled with all default windows_exporter options.
+The [windows_exporter integration](https://github.com/prometheus-community/windows_exporter) can be enabled with all default windows_exporter options.

 ## Installation